AugustDG/zerobase-python/README.md

 ## Welcome

 Hey!
-Welcome to ZeroBase, a communications framework based on [ZeroMQ](https://zeromq.org/) for multiprocessing systems!
+Welcome to ZeroBase, a pub-sub communications framework based on [ZeroMQ](https://zeromq.org/) for multiprocessing systems!

-This is a Python package that provides a base class for building ZeroMQ-based programs for NanoStride.
+This is a Python package that provides a base class for building ZeroMQ & pub-sub -based programs for NanoStride.
 It handles all of the necessary setup and teardown for ZeroMQ, and provides a simple interface for sending and receiving messages.
 The library is designed to be easy to use and flexible, allowing you to quickly build and deploy ZeroMQ-based programs for a variety of use cases.

 With `zerobase`, you can focus on building the application logic, while the library takes care of the underlying ZeroMQ infrastructure.